The effect on the response rate of web surveys

 Completion of the questionnaires

-From the bivariate analysis on the completion of the questionnaire we find that the overall response rate (calculated as the number of completed questionnaires divided by the number of e-mails sent to the initial sample of delegates, refers to RR1 defined by AAPOR - American Association for Public Opinion Research) is from 33%.
-Looking at the differences between the two experimental groups (1 graph), the response rate of the "first question" group is higher (37%) than that of the "link" group (30%).
+From the bivariate analysis on the completion of the questionnaire we find that the overall response rate (calculated as the number of completed questionnaires divided by the number of e-mails sent to the initial sample of delegates, refers to RR1 defined by AAPOR - American Association for Public Opinion Research) is 33%.
+Observing the differences between the two experimental groups (graph 1), the response rate of the "first question" group is higher (37%) than that of the "link" group (30%).

-To study the net effect of the experimental group on the propensity to response, we perform a binomial regression analysis with a progressive selection of the variables.
-As control variables we use the date of the first stimulus, the presence of the CGIL delegates in Italy (ie high, medium and small presence), the geographical area and the productive sector to which the delegates belong (not statistically significant).
-The results of the logistic regression model (1 Table) show that, ceteris paribus, the "first question" group has a higher probability of responding to the web survey than the control group (ie the "link" group).
-We specify that there are two main reasons for these results: i) the people who receive the e-mail invitation with the first question embedded in the text message, can immediately identify the e-mail as an invitation to the web survey and not as spam and email, and ii) the "first question" of an email invitation can arouse the curiosity of the interviewees.
+To study the net effect of the experimental group on response propensity, we perform a binomial regression analysis with a progressive selection of variables.
+As control variables we use the date of the first stimulus, the presence of the CGIL delegates in Italy (i.e. high, medium and small presence), the geographical area and the production sector to which the delegates belong (not statistically significant).
+The results of the logistic regression model (Table 1) show that, ceteris paribus, the "first question" group has a higher probability of responding to the web survey than the control group (ie the "link" group).
+We specify that there are two main reasons for these results: i) People who receive the email invitation with the first question embedded in the text message, can immediately identify the email as a web survey invitation and not such as spam e-mail, and ii) the “first question” of invitation via e-mail can arouse the curiosity of the interviewees.

-As an additional response metric, in addition to the response rate, we calculated the interruptions, which we defined as individuals starting to fill out the questionnaire, but not sending it.
-Comparing the two experimental groups (3 graph), we found that the interruptions are higher for the "first demand" sample (16,8%) than for the "link" sample (12,5%).
-This difference is statistically significant (p value <1%).
+As an additional response metric, in addition to the response rate, we calculated outages, which we defined as individuals who begin filling out the questionnaire, but not submit it.
+Comparing the two experimental groups (graph 3), we found that the interruptions were higher for the “first question” sample (16,8%) compared to the “link” sample (12,5%).
+This difference is statistically significant (p-value <1%).

-To evaluate the net effect of the type of invitation by e-mail on break-offs, we perform a binomial regression analysis with the progressive selection of the variables (Table 3).
-After adjusting the effect of the invitation time (statistically significant), the geographical area (not statistically significant) and the presence of delegates in Italy (not statistically significant), we found a statistically significant difference between the group "first question" and the "link" group.
-In particular, respondents who received the invitation by embedded e-mail are more likely not to complete the survey.
+To evaluate the net effect of the email invitation type on break-offs, we perform binomial regression analysis with progressive selection of variables (Table 3).
+After adjusting the invitation time effect (statistically significant), the geographical area (not statistically significant) and the presence of delegates in Italy (not statistically significant), we found a statistically significant difference between the “first question” group and the “link” group.
+In particular, respondents who received the embedded email invitation are more likely not to complete the survey.

-We hypothesize that the invitation to embedded electronic mail is also effective in encouraging "reluctant" respondents to start the questionnaire.
-Even if some of these interviewees do not present the questionnaire (higher number of interruptions in the "first question" group compared to the "link" group), some others complete the survey, thus increasing the response rate for the "first" question "sample" .
+We hypothesize that the embedded email invitation is also effective in encouraging "reluctant" respondents to start the questionnaire.
+Although some of these respondents do not submit the questionnaire (higher number of interruptions in the "first question" group than in the "link" group), some others complete the survey, thus increasing the response rate for the "first" question "sample" .